What Is an EICR and Do You Need One?

 - FI (Further Investigation): Needs more investigation to work out what's going on.

 Your property passes with a Satisfactory result if there are no C1 or C2 findings.
+If your property does receive an unsatisfactory result, our guide on what happens if your property fails an EICR explains the next steps.

 How Much Does an EICR Cost?